Create a zone-redundant virtual network gateway in Azure Availability Zones

 Can I use the Azure portal?

-Yes, you can use the Azure portal to deploy these SKUs.
-However, you'll see these SKUs only in those Azure regions that have Azure availability zones.
+Yes, you can use the Azure portal to deploy the new SKUs.
+However, you will see these new SKUs only in those Azure regions that have Azure Availability Zones.

-What regions are available for me to use these SKUs?
+What regions are available for me to use the new SKUs?